 - Think about your capacity and appetite for risk.

 - Diversification is important.
-As mentioned before, don’t put all your eggs in one basket.
+As mentioned before, don’t put all of your eggs in one basket.

-- Have a view of holding onto your investment for 5 years or more
+- Have a view of holding onto your investment for five years or more

 Step 3: Choose your stocks

-What companies should you invest in?
-It might be tempting to try to pick The Next Big Thing.
-But, since no one can predict the future, trying to pick “winning” stocks is almost always a losing strategy.
+Which companies should you invest in?
+It might be tempting to try to pick the ‘next big thing’.
+But since no one can predict the future, trying to pick ‘winning’ stocks is almost always a losing strategy.

-In the past, impact investing required you to do a lot of research yourself, and you needed access to closely-guarded information that’s not publicly available.
+In the past, impact investing required you to do a lot of research yourself, and you needed access to closely-guarded information that wasn’t publicly available.